kennygrant/bestiary/strings.md

 ## Range on Strings {#range}

-If you range a string, you will receive the runes which make up the string, not the bytes.
+If you range on a string, you will receive the runes which make up the string, not the bytes.
 In an ASCII string every byte corresponds exactly to one rune, so ranging "hello" will return:

 > 'h', 'e', 'l', 'l', 'o'